World’s First Global Maritime Competition

 Researchers suggested that this massive submarine sinkhole was initially formed during the last glacial period as a limestone cave system when the sea levels were lower.
 However, the cave was later flooded when the sea began to rise, eventually forming a circular hole.

-Because of the increasing water levels and the consequent rise in the ocean level, the cavern’s roof was brought down while the inner portion remained intact, albeit submerged under the deluge of the water.
+Because of the increasing water levels and the consequent rise in the ocean level, the cavern’s roof was brought down while the inner portion remained intact, albeit submerged under the deluge of water.

 A plethora of analyses has claimed that the period of formation of the Blue Hole was 153000, 66000, 60000 and 15000 years ago.
 And the name “The Great Blue Hole” was given to the Hole by British diver and author Ned Middleton in his book “Ten Years Underwater.”
-He reasoned that if Australia could have the Great Barrier Reef, Belize city could also have the Great Blue Hole.
+He reasoned that if Australia could have the Great Barrier Reef, Belize City could also have the Great Blue Hole.

 The uniqueness of the Belize Hole came to light first when the world-renowned explorer of that time, Jacques Yves-Cousteau, made a pioneering discovery about its in-depth coffers with the help of his vessel – The Calypso – in the early 1970s.
 The French explorer revealed the secrets of the marvellous Blue Hole to the world through a television series called “The Undersea World of Jacques Cousteau”.

-In addition, the studies undertaken by the explorer and his crew initially suggested that the Blue Hole in Belize was a limestone cavern of the glacial era formed due to the shallowness of the water.
+In addition, the studies undertaken by the explorer and his crew initially suggested that the Blue Hole in Belize was a limestone cavern of the glacial era, formed due to the shallowness of the water.

 Underneath the surface of the Belize Blue Hole, the explorers found evidence of a hollow interior filled with stalactites and stalagmites.